 Tips for keeping sane in the newborn phase

 Perhaps you are (or are going to be) an absolute lover of the newborn phase and it’s your dream to hibernate away with your tiny human for as long as possible.
 Or, maybe, alternatively you are like me and you’re going to need to be intentional about how to keep yourself sane during the newborn phase.
 Don’t get me wrong, I absolutely loved my time with my tiny human, and I learned a lot, but I definitely loved it more because I was deliberate about how I spent my time.
+Surviving those early days will look different for each of us too!
 Here are my tips for surviving and thriving during those first few months.

 #1 Go out every day (or at least every other day)

 Even if it’s literally just to pop to the corner shop, or walk a loop round your neighbourhood.
 Fresh air is so good!
 Who knows whether it actually helps babies sleep better!
 I feel like it did but maybe I was just more refreshed?!
 I don’t love shopping but I I lost count of the number of times I wandered around the local shops.
 There’s something really good about getting out from inside the four walls surrounding you and your screaming baby!